Ayushjhax/Zephron-Protocol/README.md

 1. **Initialize Bank & User:** The protocol administrator initializes a Bank for each supported asset (SOL, USDC) with parameters like liquidation threshold and max LTV.
 Users create their User account to track their positions across all assets.

 2. **Deposit Collateral:** Users deposit tokens into the protocol's bank vault.
 Deposits are tracked using a shares-based system, where users receive deposit shares proportional to their contribution.
-This ensures fair distribution of interest accrued over time.

 3. **Borrow Assets:** Users can borrow assets up to their maximum borrowing capacity, determined by their total collateral value and the bank's max LTV parameter.
 Borrowed positions are also tracked using shares to handle interest accrual fairly across all borrowers.

 4. **Repay Borrowed Assets:** Users repay their borrowed amounts plus accrued interest.
-Repayments reduce their borrow shares and improve their health factor, unlocking more collateral.
+Repayments reduce their borrow shares and improve their health factor, unlocking more collateral(GOLD).

-5. **Withdraw Collateral:** Users can withdraw deposited collateral as long as their position remains sufficiently collateralized above the liquidation threshold.
+5. **Withdraw Collateral:** Users can withdraw deposited collateral(GOLD) as long as their position remains sufficiently collateralized above the liquidation threshold.

 6. **Liquidation:** When a user's health factor falls below 1.0 (indicating under-collateralization), liquidators can step in to repay a portion of the user's debt in exchange for their collateral plus a liquidation bonus.
 This protects the protocol from bad debt.